Forty-three units sold in 2025. The PureX Technology was our second-most purchased cue, right behind the Viking Valhalla 100.

 On center-ball shots, it performs like any decent cue in this price range.
 You won’t notice the low-deflection technology at all on straight shots.
 Where you notice it is on your first serious draw shot or left/right english attempt.
 The cue ball goes closer to where you aimed it.
 If you’re used to a house cue or a cheap stick, the difference feels like someone recalibrated your aim.

 I want to be honest about the limits: this is not a Predator.
-A $75 low-deflection shaft is not going to perform identically to a $350 Predator shaft.
+The PureX LD shaft isn’t going to perform identically to a $500 Predator 314 or REVO.
 The technology is similar, but the execution is at a different level.
-PureX gives you maybe 60-70% of the deflection reduction you’d get from a premium shaft.
-That’s still meaningful.
-But if you’ve played with high-end low-deflection equipment, you’ll feel the gap.
+PureX gives you meaningful deflection reduction — enough to notice immediately — but premium shafts offer tighter tolerances and more refined feel.

 The CCSI connection

-CCSI (Cue & Case Sales International) makes PureX, Lucasi, and Players.
+CCSI (Cue & Case Sales International) makes PureX, Lucasi, along with Players.
 This matters.

 Players is their budget line — reliable, basic, no-frills.
 Lucasi is their mid-to-premium line — precision-focused, higher-grade materials.
-PureX sits in between, borrowing Lucasi’s technology at Players’ price point.
+PureX sits between them, borrowing Lucasi’s low-deflection technology with a more accessible design philosophy.

 The manufacturing floor is shared.
 The people building PureX cues are the same people building Lucasi cues.
 The difference is in material grade and finishing time, not in engineering knowledge.
-When you buy PureX, you’re getting Lucasi engineering at a price that makes CCSI essentially no money per unit.
-They’re selling volume, not margin.
+When you buy PureX, you’re getting CCSI’s LD engineering at a lower price point than Lucasi.

 Who should buy it